Show Schedule

 3. A Bookmark, any medium

-5. A Handmade Greetings Card use of computer allowed
+5. A Greetings Card use of computer allowed

 6. An item of knitting or crochet